christiancadieux/kubequery-postgres/README.md

 # Postgres schema:
   cluster_name varchar(256),
-  region varchar(256),         <<< this field in added in the postgres schema and included by the loader. cluster_id varchar(256)
+  region varchar(256),         <<< this field in added in the Postgres schema and included by the loader. cluster_id varchar(256)
 ```